silvelo/raspbot/README.md

 ##**Knowledge issues**
-- When use watch if some change happens u receive two messages , this issue is a problem of *fs* library.
+- When use watch if some change happens you receive two messages , this issue is a problem of *fs* library.

 ##**License**
 ISC License (ISC)